sergiogrz/dataeng_dtc/week1_basics_n_setup/terraform_gcp/gcp_setup.md

 ## Initial setup

-For this course, we'll use a free version (upto EUR 300 credits).
+For this course, we'll use a free version ($300 credits).

 1. Create an account with your Google email ID.
 2. Setup a [project](https://console.cloud.google.com/) and note down the "Project ID" (we'll use this later when deploying infra with TF).